 Degenerative Disc Disease (DDD) results in the loss of nutrients, volume, height, and resilience rendering the disc weak predisposed, and susceptible to bulges, slips, ruptures, or herniations.
 The presence of degenerative disc disease is the best and most accurate precursor to developing slipped discs in the neck or back.
 In other words, for the spinal disc to bulge, protrude, or herniate, there must be some den generative changes.
 We consider the degenerative stage the initial or pre-slip-disc stage a disc goes through.

 Slip discs can occur in three stages mild (early), moderate (mid-point), or severe (late-stage).
 A bulging disc is the starting point, mild-stage, or early phase of slipped disc hierarchy.
 The moderate stage is the mid-point stage of a slipped disc, representing the worsening from early-stage (bulging disc) to disc prolapse or protrusion slip disc types in slipped disc classification.

 The severe stage is the late-stage phase in the hierarchy of slipped discs.
-Late-stage (severe phase) is reserved for the non-contained slipped discs that include ruptured discs, herniated discs, disc extrusions, disc fragmentation, and spinal disc sequestrations (sequestered disc).
+Late-stage (severe phase) is reserved for the non-contained slipped discs, including ruptured discs, herniated discs, disc extrusions, disc fragmentation, and spinal disc sequestrations (sequestered discs).